Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 *<p style="text-align: center;">Tables showing the different way we classifies our spacing utilities.
 As an example, `.px-4` sets the left and right padding as 32px.</p>*

-Because our DS is based on 12-columns, spacing utilities are made such that adding them on would not alter the 12-columns.
-For that reason, it is optimal to use the spacing utilities whenever possible over setting margins or padding.
+Because our DS is based on a 12-column system, spacing utilities are made such that adding them on would not alter the 12-column system.
+For that reason, it is optimal to use the spacing utilities whenever possible over setting custom margins or padding.

 <iframe src="https://codesandbox.io/embed/spacing-utilities-i32zeg?fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"